The trouble with Ostarine: Jimmy Wallhead’s

 There is no evidence that Potter has doped.
 There will always be people who will look at a time with a suspicious eye and scream DOPING!
 This is perhaps a quirk of modern sport and is not a bad thing, except for the athlete involved.
 Of course, doping is a possibility and a certain amount of scepticism is healthy, especially when an athlete shows a remarkable improvement in form.

-It is understood that as well as being no British Athletics Level 4 timekeepers on site.
+It is understood that there were no British Athletics Level 4 timekeepers on site.
 This is understood to be why British Athletics cannot verify Potter’s time as an official World Record.
 There was also no doping control.

 World Athletics sent the race organiser a number of questions.
 A December 2020 amendment to Rule 31.3.5 of World Athletics’ Competition Rules (click here to download) specifies that athletes must submit to doping control immediately after the end of an event in order to ratify a World Record (see right).